 Handel and Haydn’s FEIN # is 04-2126598

-A donor advised fund is a type of giving program that provides tax benefits and the flexibility to support your favorite charities easily.
-An increasingly popular charitable vehicle, donor advised funds are an excellent way to simplify your charitable giving and facilitate your philanthropic goals.
+A donor advised funds are an excellent way to simplify your charitable giving and facilitate your philanthropic goals.

 Give through your donor advised fund to maximize your impact in bringing transformative music to audiences of all ages —your fund sponsor handles all record-keeping, disbursements, and tax receipts.
 For more information about setting up a donor advised fund, or giving to the Handel and Haydn Society through your existing donor advised fund, please contact your financial advisor.

-If you are interested in making a gift to the Handel and Haydn Society from your IRA, please contact: Brook Holladay at firstname.lastname@example.org or 617.262.1815
+To make a gift to the Handel and Haydn Society from your IRA, or have any questions, please contact us at firstname.lastname@example.org.
+Please note our tax ID #: 04-2126598.

 *This is not intended to provide tax or legal advice.
 H+H encourages all donors to consult with an independent tax or legal advisor to determine how any gift will impact their own tax situation.